 "Asleep… It would be dangerous if we woke him now before his change.
 He will be extremely violent and powerful because his mind and his soul have been violated and intruded upon by outside forces.
 His power will instinctively react for him.
 If we wake him, we would lose our chance to turn him."

 "Albus, where is he?"
 Severus asked again.

-He raised an eyebrow.
-"You've left a powerful young Mage—who you want manipulated—in the hands of a rising Dark Lord—?"
+"You lied to me!
+Potter never escaped him.
+Now you've left a powerful young Mage—who you want manipulated—in the hands of a rising Dark Lord."